 Find an Animal-Friendly Airline

 Since you’re moving abroad, you will likely be flying to your destination.
-In order to be able to take your animal or animals with you, pick an airline that allows the transportation of animals.
+To be able to take your animal or animals with you, pick an airline that allows animal transportation.
 Make sure to get all the necessary information about the related rules.

 Keep the Cat in Its Carrier

-If your pet is traveling with you, and not in the luggage area, do not open the carrier.
-It will be likely to try and run away as soon as the door opens.
-To avoid this, simply try and comfort it through the gate of the carrier.
+If your pet is traveling with you and not in the luggage area, do not open the carrier.
+It will likely try to run away as soon as the door opens.
+To avoid this, simply try to comfort it through the carrier’s gate.
 In addition, go easy on food and water, as they could upset the animal’s stomach due to stress.

 Consult Your Vet